LambdaHack/LambdaHack/README.md

 or something else altogether) on Windows.

-Screen font can be changed and enlarged by uncommenting and editing the config file at its official location or by right-clicking on the game window.
+Screen font can be changed and enlarged by uncommenting and editing the config file at its official location or by CTRL-right-clicking on the game window.

 If you use the numeric keypad, use the NumLock key on your keyboard